chrisguest75/shell_examples/33_awscli/ECS.md

 ## List clusters

+Finding the ECS clusters.

 ```sh
 # list the clusters in the region
 aws --profile $AWS_PROFILE --region $AWS_REGION ecs list-clusters
 ```

 ## Cluster tasks

+Discovering tasks and interrogating them.

 ```sh
 # give information on the cluster